 If a user starts a conversation and whilst the bot is handling the conversation the end user starts a new conversation in a different browser tab a duplicate will be created. iOS has the same issue.
 Instead of tabs being the issue, if the user has an inbound bot set up, they can open a new conversation, select a quick reply and leave the conversation before the bot responds….then just start a new conversation the same way.
 This results in two conversations being opened at the same time.

-On both the web and mobile messengers (SDKs) a developer can directly present the Messenger to the new Conversation screen using the Messenger API.
+On both the Web Messenger and Mobile SDKs, a developer can directly present the Messenger to the new Conversation space using the Messenger API.
 Doing this will skip any checks that block duplicate conversations.
 This behavior will occur if a developer:

 There are variations of those methods where a customer can pass in a default message, eg. Intercom('showNewMessage', 'pre-populated content').
 These methods will also skip any checks to prevent duplicates.